tenebrius1/tp/docs/DeveloperGuide.md

 ##### Aspect: How `find` is executed
 {:.no_toc}

-- **Alternative 1 (current choice)**: user can `find` using multiple prefixes at once.
+- **Alternative 1 (current choice)**: User can `find` using multiple prefixes at once.
-  - Pros: It allows the user to find a specific type of student or tutor more easily.
+  - Pros: It allows the user to find tutor/student more easily by their fields.
- <br>(for e.g they can find all tutors who are women and teaches Primary Math)
+ <br>(for e.g. they can find all tutors who are women and teaches Primary Math)
-  - Cons: `FindCommandParser` would be more complex since it has to parse for multiple tags and chain predicates together depending on the user input.
+  - Cons: It would be more complex since it has to parse for multiple tags and chain predicates together depending on the user input.
 The higher complexity may lead to a higher chance of creating bugs.
-- **Alternative 2**: user can only `find` using one prefix at a time.
+- **Alternative 2**: User can only `find` using one prefix at a time.
   - Pros: Simpler to implement since there are lesser use cases to consider and hence, making the code less prone to bugs.
-  - Cons: Significant impact on the overall user experience since finding a `Person` with only one prefix may generate a large list if there are many `Tutor` or `Student` stored. user may not be able to find what he/she specifically wants.
+  - Cons: Significant impact on the overall user experience since finding a person with only one prefix may generate a large list if there are many tutors/students stored. user may not be able to find what he/she specifically wants.

 ### Match feature